csg-org/CompactConnect/backend/compact-connect/README.md

 - Have someone with suitable permissions in the GitHub organization that hosts this code navigate to the AWS Console for the Deploy account, go to the
   [AWS CodeStar Connections](https://us-east-1.console.aws.amazon.com/codesuite/settings/connections) page and create a connection that grants AWS permission to receive GitHub events.
-  Note the identifier of the resulting connection for the next step.
+  Note the full ARN of the resulting connection for the next step.
 - Copy the `cdk.context.production-example.json` file to `cdk.context.json` and update accounts and other identifiers, including the Code Star connection you just had created to match the identifiers for your actual accounts and resources.
 - With the [aws-cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html), set up your local machine to authenticate against the Deploy account as an administrator.
 - Run the `bin/put_ssm_context.sh` script to push relevant content from your `cdk.context.json` script into an SSM Parameter Store in your Deploy account.
 - Set cli-environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` to your deploy account id and